jimmyfresh1/TowerofTattle/work/Command/lore.md

 //CONTENTDIVIDER Section detailing very very very distilled exigence Alexa Netabare's plan for revenge, the yokes of the Netabare family, and the wish to reach The Origin all form the underpinning of the story.

 Arcani Netabare is the patriarch and founder of the Netabare family.
 He founded the family after apparently meeting Sophia in a dream.
 There he is struck by the words that will stay with him all his life.
 From whence we came.
 To wither we are headed.
-Creatio ex nihilo, and reductio ad nihilum.Convinced that the path to The Root was by heightening one's senses, so that they could hear the universe speaking back its secret knowledge, he begins the Netabare family's magus tradition.
+Creatio ex nihilo, and reductio ad nihilum.
+Convinced that the path to The Root is by heightening one's senses, so that they could hear the universe speaking back its secret knowledge, he begins the Netabare family's magus tradition.
 Over time, he begins developing Sussurokawa Cove, with the help of Constructor Felix Waechner.
 He creates a secluded community, which hides its real identity from the world.
 The lighthouse is somehow implicated in this, but I don't think it really needs to be explained to readers.
 //CONTENTDIVIDER Section detailing what Sussurokawa Cove is, or rather what the Netabare family is.
 It also details the family dynamics of the Kazoku Kaobu
 The community is created largely through kidnapping, coercion, and promises of power and prestige.
 Those with strong potential to be a magus are kidnapped, though children are their prime targets.
 Another choice target are mythical creatures that can be bred for special traits.
 By the start of the mediumpast of the story, there have been generations and generations of those within the community, many not even allowed to leave.
 This would include Muto and Prima.
 Muto and prima were born there.
 Hence, some children like Alexa, Clarie, and Kyrie were born in the community.
 Hana was also born in the community, and is even Arcani's direct daughter.
 Nick is newly kidnapped.
 The multitude of ways one can "integrate" into the community does create a hierarchy within it.